Piazza di Spagna 9

 Need To Know

-• Best suited to couples and adults; teenagers welcome, free cots available in junior suites for infants
+• Couples and adults best suited; teenagers welcome, free cots in the junior suites for infants

 Check in - Check out